mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/part4.md

+# Point-to-point communications, the `MPI_Status` structure

-The `MPI_Status` is a struct that you can access if necessary to have more information on the message you just received :
+You might remember that, in the previous exercise, we overlooked the `MPI_Status` value when receiving.
+The `MPI_Status` is a struct that you can access if necessary to have more information on the message you just received.
+For instance, when receiving a message with `MPI_ANY_SOURCE` or `MPI_ANY_TAG` you disregard the origin and tag of the sender.
+However, you might still want to get this information to post-process the data you just received.
+The `MPI_Status` struct is defined as followed in OpenMPI :

 ```cpp
 struct MPI_Struct {